Scattergood Generating Station

 Scattergood Generating Station is an electricity-generating facility in the Playa Del Rey area of Los Angeles, California, in proximity to El Segundo and LAX.
 Scattergood has an 830 MW capacity spread across three steam turbine units.
 Owned and operated by the Los Angeles Department of Water and Power (LADWP), the station is a coastal landmark of the Santa Monica Bay in southern California.
+Plans are in place to convert the station to hydrogen power.

 One writer described Scattergood and similar plants as “steel T. Rexes” hovering over southern California’s “finest beaches.”
 Another local journalist wrote that the presence of the “large, noisy” generating station discouraged tourism at adjacent beaches.

 Construction on the 56 acre site began in the late 1950s.
 The power plant, which cost $65 million, was named for Ezra F. Scattergood, first chief electric engineer of the Los Angeles municipal power system.
 Units 1 and 2 were brought online in 1958 and 1959, respectively; Unit 3 came online in 1974 with a potential 460 MW output.

 Circa 1964, the entire plant could be operated with as few as six staffers.
 As of 1971, Unit 3 was projected to cost an additional $68 million but provide power for 10 percent of the city.
 Between 2013 and 2015, the Department of Water and Power replaced the original Unit 3 “with a highly efficient combined cycle (natural gas and steam) turbine and two simple-cycle turbines.”